 To add insult to injury, the regulatory systems in this country have policies that make it difficult or impossible for people without liquid assets or a squeaky clean criminal record to become licensed operators.
 And in most states, you’ll need a license plus a permit (costing upwards of $150,000 in liquid assets) to open a cannabis business.

 This isn’t easily accessible to many us who have been marginalized and/or fed into a system that ensures their failure.
 If it isn’t a criminal record (since some states are looking into expunging nonviolent marijuana convictions), then it’s a lack of equity in an industry already becoming saturated with white-own businesses.
 Those who continue to suffer the consequences of racialized marijuana prohibition are denied opportunities.
 Opportunities that are given to a much more prepared group — wealthy, white entrepreneurs — who’ll likely bulldoze underprivileged and underrepresented people in order to build.

-With that being said, it’s necessary to support people of color within the cannabis industry especially if you consider yourself an ally.
+With that being said, it’s necessary to support people of color and Black people within the cannabis industry especially if you consider yourself an ally.
 Become an advocate.
 Stay up to date on new bills and laws passed.
 Revolt with and for those negatively impacted by the war on marijuana.
 Reclaim time stolen.
 Donate to organizations that support the reform of marijuana laws.
 Don’t let your support of black-owned businesses die at legalities — these laws are anti-black.